CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/3000-3099/3010-divide-an-array-into-subarrays-with-minimum-cost-i.md

 The cost of an array is the value of its first element.
 For example, the cost of [1,2,3] is 1 while the cost of [3,4,1] is 3.

-You need to divide nums into 3 disjoint contiguous subarrays
+You need to divide nums into 3 disjoint contiguous subarrays.
-.

 Return the minimum possible sum of the cost of these subarrays.